 This is your chance to re-engage with the magical adventures of Harry, Ron and Hermione on the big screen, and in 4DX, which adds all manner of immersive effects to your Hogwarts experience.

-The re-release of the movie also got us thinking: who are the actors you forgot were in the franchise?
+This got us thinking: who are the actors we forgot were in the franchise?
 Scroll down to discover the surprises.

 1. Domhnall Gleeson